astropy/astropy/docs/development/quickstart.rst

     git add files-that-you-changed ...
     git commit -m "your commit message goes here"

-You should make frequent commits and always include a commit message.
-Each commit should represent one logical set of changes.

 ..
 Important:: Never merge changes from ``upstream/main`` into your feature branch.
 If changes in ``main`` require changes to our code you must :ref:`rebase`.